mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 ---
 I strongly believe the most valuable skill in the world is understanding complex systems and how they interact with each other.

 They are all around us.
 Forests, thermostat, oceans, economy, internet, and even our galaxy.
 There are also countless subsystems, for example, a business or a human body.
-You can break these even further and you can have subsystems of a subsystem.
+You can break these even further which will result in subsystems of a subsystem.

 In engineering, it is the ability to debug, understand feedback loops, and understanding what a good measurement is.